There aren’t too many times in my life where I can remember not being wrapped up in the world of hospitals, doctors and medical treatments...

 In March of 2012, Tyler's digestive tract completely shut down due to digestive tract paralysis.
-It was at this point that Tyler underwent his first PICC line placement to start TPN, also known as IV nutrition.
+It was at this point that Tyler underwent his first PICC line placement to start "TPN", or Total Parenteral Nutrition, an IV nutrition therapy.
 Once my Mom had a proper understanding of how to practice PICC line and central line care, she began to teach me the basics and entrust me to take care of my brother, so that I would be able to watch him for short periods of time while she ran to the store.
 I wasn't yet fourteen, but I already knew how to administer medications through his feeding tube.
-However, I quickly learned there's a huge difference between feeding tube and central line care.- the biggest difference being a person’s feeding tube doesn't have to be sterile, whereas a central line must always be sterile to avoid any chance of bacteria entering the bloodstream through the central line, thus causing a deadly infection.
+However, I quickly learned there's a huge difference between feeding tube and central line care: the biggest difference being a person’s feeding tube doesn't have to be sterile, whereas a central line must always be sterile to avoid any chance of bacteria entering the bloodstream through the central line, thus causing a deadly infection.
+In other words?
 Managing central line care is a huge responsibility and should not be taken lightly.

 While I was learning how to care for my little brother, I had no idea I was also learning how I would need to care for myself.
 In 2011, my body began to fail me and in the coming years life decided to throw me a curveball as I too was diagnosed with Mitochondrial Disease, Gastroparesis, Dysautonomia, and more.
 I had a feeding tube shoved up my nose, down my throat and into my stomach.
 There was no need for training by a nurse on how to use the feeding tube pump because sadly I already knew how.
 The nurses didn't even have to explain the placement procedure.
 I already had an understanding of how it worked.